Canvas

 Freeform mask: Create a mask from a freeform shape.

-To import an image from your computer:
+To import an image from your computer, use one of the following methods:

 Copy and paste